khalid-hussain/shaheen/chap20.md

 fourteen, stood ready even before their arrival.

 Before giving the orders to depart, Badr said to Abu Mohsin, "Abu Mohsin, our job is finished in Loja.
 Tell me, were you successful or not?"
-Bashir Bin Hassan started laughing at this and Abu Mohsin became a bit embarrassed and said, "By God, he is absolutely a donkey.
+Bashir bin Hassan started laughing at this and Abu Mohsin became a bit embarrassed and said, "By God, he is absolutely a donkey.
 You left me here unnecessarily.
 He called me himself and said that he is somewhat being convinced about the truth of Islam.